joyceeexinyiwang/SCSThesis/README.md

   - using edge-betweenness to detect community peripheries
 - Kathleen M. Carley, 1990, “Structural Constraints on Communication:  The Diffusion of the Homomorphic Signal Analysis Technique through Scientific Fields,” Journal of Mathematical Sociology, 15(3-4): 207-246. (can't download online)

-*Key words: centrality (degree, betweenness, and closeless), network analysis, geodesic distance, distance and proximity.*
+*vocab: centrality (degree, betweenness, and closeless), network analysis, geodesic distance, distance and proximity.*

 #### ORA